How to Eat Passion Fruit

 Next, how to ripen a passion fruit?

-A passion fruit is best eaten when it is well aged, as seen by a purple skin that is full of wrinkles (in Hawaii it is a wrinkled yellow skin).
+A passion fruit is best eaten when it is well aged, as seen by a skin that is full of wrinkles.
 This is the best time to cut it open.
-The fruit has a tart taste which some enjoy straight, but most prefer with a little sugar added.
+A ripe purple passion fruit is shown on the left and a ripe yellow passion fruit is shown on the right below.
+The fruit has a tart taste which some enjoy straight, but many prefer it with a little sugar added.

 The flesh, in the case of both purple and yellow passion fruits, will be a golden yellow with large black edible seeds.
-Shown below is the one shown above cut in half.
+Shown below are the ones shown above cut in half.

 Where are they grown?